canonical/platform-engineering-charm-template/README.md

 # is-charms-template
 <!-- Use this space for badges -->

 Describe your charm in 1-2 sentences.
-Include the software that the charm deploys (if applicable), and the substrate (VM/K8s)
+Include the software that the charm deploys (if applicable), and the substrate (VM/K8s).

-If this is a bundle, list its components.

 Like any Juju charm, this charm supports one-line deployment, configuration, integration, scaling, and more.
 For Charmed {Name}, this includes:
 * list or summary of app-specific features